-For this recipe, I modified a classic casserole recipe, often called “Chicken Ritz Casserole,” that uses (no surprise here) crushed Ritz crackers at the top and bottom of the casserole to add some crunch to a creamy, buttery filling.
+For this keto dinner recipe, I modified a classic casserole recipe, often called “Chicken Ritz Casserole,” that uses (no surprise here) crushed Ritz crackers at the top and bottom of the casserole to add some crunch to a creamy, buttery filling.
 I subbed crushed pork rinds for the Ritz crackers, made a keto Condensed Cream of Chicken Soup (so easy to do!), and played around with the ingredients just a bit to come up with my own version.

 - If you cook your chicken breasts ahead of time, you should be able to get this casserole on the table in less than an hour.
 Even if you don’t cook your chicken breasts ahead of time, you can shave some time off by cooking them while making the condensed chicken soup and gathering the rest of your ingredients.

 - It’s great as a main dish or side.